Sauco-Apps/sauco-wallet/README.md

-# Sauco UI
+# Shift UI

-Sauco is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
+Shift is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
 For more information please refer to our website: https://www.sauco.io/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Sauco client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Shift client.

 ## Installation